MLI Certified

 Treatment for R/R MCL is complicated, as the disease typically presents in elderly, unfit patients; however, emerging targeted therapy options have shown great promise based on excellent results in clinical trials.
 In this activity, a taped version of the live symposium at the 17th Annual International Conference on Malignant Lymphoma, expert faculty present therapeutic options, established by evidence-based practice guidelines, for patients with R/R MCL.
 Symposium learners voted on patient demographics and parameters such as treatment, dosing frequency, and adverse events.
 The experts crafted their lecture to follow thheir suggestions allowing the case studies to reflect the patients the learners see.
 The activity concludes with a discussion on engagement between healthcare providers and patients to improve clinical outcomes.

-Improving Survival in First-Line Metastatic NSCLC with Dual Checkpoint Blockade: Exploring Recent Data and Treatment Strategies / Activity 1
+Improving Survival in First-Line Metastatic NSCLC with Dual Checkpoint Blockade: Real-world Applications in Clinical Practice / Activity 2

 This educational initiative is designed for community-based oncology clinicians (physicians, nurse practitioners [NPs], physician assistants [PAs], pharmacists, and nurses) to enhance outcomes for individuals with who provide care for individuals with mNSCLC.
-This interactive online activity uses the game-based platform Kahoot! to test participant ability to identify and apply key learning points while competing against their colleagues.
-Expert faculty will discuss the emerging efficacy and safety data for CTLA-4 inhibitor combination regimens in metastatic NSCLC (mNSCLC) and explore strategies to identify patients who would most benefit from these therapies through the use of biomarkers.
+This interactive online activity uses the game-based platform Kahoot! to test participant ability to identify and apply key learning points to metastatic NSCLC (mNSCLC) patient cases while competing against their colleagues.
+Expert faculty will discuss the emerging efficacy and safety data for CTLA-4 inhibitor combination regimens in mNSCLC and explore strategies to identify patients who would most benefit from these therapies through the use of biomarkers.
 Additionally, there will be an in-depth discussion regarding approaches to effectively collaborate with other clinicians and mNSCLC patients to provide cost-effective, equitable, and inclusive care for patients of all socioeconomic and racial/ethnic backgrounds.
-Join us for Part 2 of this question and answer based educational activity, Improving Survival in First-line Metastatic NSCLC with Dual Checkpoint Blockade: Real-world Applications in Clinical Practice to apply the evidence to real-world patient cases!
+Join us for Part 1 of this question and answer based educational activity, Improving Survival in First-line Metastatic NSCLC with Dual Checkpoint Blockade: Exploring Recent Data and Treatment Strategies for an in-depth dive into the data!

 Build Your Own Case Study | Redefining MASLD/MASH Care: Personalized Strategies for Assessment, Diagnosis and Management